 A124.6.
-M1740 - Cognitive, behavioral, and psychiatric symptoms, and M1745 - Frequency of Disruptive Behavior Symptoms are not directly linked to one another.
+M1740 - Cognitive, Behavioral, and Psychiatric Symptoms, and M1745 - Frequency of Disruptive Behavior Symptoms are not directly linked to one another.
 There may be behaviors reported in M1740 that are not reported in M1745 and vice versa.
 For example, a patient may express excessive profanity or sexual references that cause considerable stress to the caregivers and be reported in M1740, but in the clinician's judgment, the behavior does not jeopardize the safety and well-being of the patient or caregiver, therefore is not reported in M1745.
 Answer each question individually.
 M1740 contains a list of specific behaviors associated with significant neurological, developmental, behavioral or psychiatric disorders and asks if they are demonstrated by the patient at least once a week.
 M1745 is not reporting on a specific list of behaviors, but rather any behaviors that are disruptive or dangerous to the patient or the caregivers.

 Q124.7.
 M1740 & M1745.
-When completing M1745 - Frequency of Disruptive Behavior Symptoms, do we have to take into consideration if the patient has a fulltime caregiver to watch over her, or do we address it without including the caregiver's presence?
-[Q&A ADDED 01/11; Previously CMS OCCB Q&A 07/10 Q12]
+When completing M1740 - Cognitive, Behavioral, and Psychiatric Symptoms and M1745 - Frequency of Disruptive Behavior Symptoms, do we have to take into consideration if the patient has a fulltime caregiver to watch over them, or do we address it without including the caregiver's presence?
+[Q&A EDITED 10/23; ADDED 01/11; Previously CMS OCCB Q&A 07/10 Q12]

 A124.7.
-The environment in which the patient lives and the skills of the caregiver may impact the scoring of M1740 - Cognitive, behavioral, and psychiatric symptoms, and M1745 - Frequency of Disruptive Behavior Symptoms.
+The environment in which the patient lives and the skills of the caregiver may impact the scoring of M1740 - Cognitive, Behavioral, and Psychiatric Symptoms, and M1745 -Frequency of Disruptive Behavior Symptoms.
 For example, if a patient has dementia, they may exhibit a number of behaviors listed in M1740 but may not be reported in the OASIS item if they live in a setting specifically designed to care for patients with dementia.
 The same would be true for M1745.
 Look to the descriptors for the behaviors that are reportable for both M1740 and M1745 to determine if the behavior would be reportable.

-Q124.8 M1740 & M1745.
+Q124.8.
+M1740 & M1745.
 A question continues to be raised when discussing the two behavioral M items: M1740 - Cognitive, Behavioral and Psychiatric Symptoms, and M1745 - Frequency of Disruptive Behavior Symptoms.
 In the guidance, it is noted that these behaviors should be associated with a "disorder".
 Must this disorder be an actual diagnosis, or simply the assessing clinician's observation of symptoms that may be associated with a diagnosis?
-[Q&A EDITED 05/22; ADDED 10/16; Previously CMS Qtrly Q&A 10/15 Q2]
+[Q&A EDITED 10/23; EDITED 05/22; ADDED 10/16; Previously CMS Qtrly Q&A 10/15 Q2]

-A124.8 The behaviors identified for the purpose of responding to M1740 - Cognitive, behavioral, and psychiatric symptoms and M1745 - Frequency of Disruptive Behavior Symptoms could be determined to be associated with a significant neurological, behavioral or psychiatric disorder either by diagnosis and/or in the assessing clinician's clinical judgment.
+A124.8.
+The behaviors identified for the purpose of responding to M1740 - Cognitive, Behavioral, and Psychiatric Symptoms and M1745 - Frequency of Disruptive Behavior Symptoms could be determined to be associated with a significant neurological, behavioral or psychiatric disorder either by diagnosis and/or in the assessing clinician's clinical judgment.